yehudacohen/alchemy/alchemy-web/docs/providers/ai/yaml-file.md

 const workflow = await YAMLFile("github-workflow", {
   path: "./.github/workflows/ci.yml",
   prompt: "Create a GitHub Actions workflow for a Node.js project with testing and deployment",
-  system: "You are a DevOps expert.
-Create a GitHub Actions workflow following best practices.",
+  system: "You are a DevOps expert specializing in GitHub Actions.
+Create a single YAML file with proper syntax.",
   model: {
     id: "claude-3-opus-20240229",
     provider: "anthropic"